-Southern Jamaica Plain Community Health Center provides comprehensive, primary care to a diverse patient population.
-SJPHC has been a strong resource for community health since 1973.
-In 1998, SJPHC moved into a modern medical facility located in the heart of the Centre Street business district, a ten-minute drive from the Brigham.
-The health center provides the following services: adult medicine, pediatrics, obstetrics, gynecology and family planning, nutrition, podiatry, cardiology, dermatology, mental health, substance abuse services, and social services.
-The health center provides care to 10,000 patients annually, with a total of 45,000 visits.
+Southern Jamaica Plain Community Health Center provides community-based comprehensive primary care to a diverse patient population and has been a foundation for the Jamaica Plain community since 1973.
+SJPHC is located in the heart of the business district of JP, a ten-minute drive from the Brigham.
+The health center provides the following services: adult medicine, pediatrics, obstetrics, gynecology, family planning, nutrition, podiatry, cardiology, nephrology, mental health, substance abuse services, and social services.
+The health center also has a Health Promotion Center that offers a variety of services and group classes including Zumba, yoga, Spanish-language cooking classes and other support groups.
 Patients represent a diversity of age, economic background, and race and ethnicity.
 Fifty percent of the patients are Hispanic; 11% are African-American and 39% are White.
 Fluency in Spanish is highly preferred.
 From the Brigham, you can take the bus, bike or drive; there is on-street free parking a few blocks from the clinic.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.